-The Pink Ribbon House project is a unique and collaborative philanthropic experience dedicated to raising funds and awareness for breast cancer research and patient care at the Lester and Sue Smith Breast Center at Baylor College of Medicine.
+The Pink Ribbon House project was a unique and collaborative philanthropic experience dedicated to raising funds and awareness for breast cancer research and patient care at the Lester and Sue Smith Breast Center at Baylor College of Medicine.

-Established in 2003 by the Lester and Sue Smith Breast Center Advisory Council, the project has raised nearly $2.5 million for the Smith Breast Center.
+Established in 2003 by the Lester and Sue Smith Breast Center Advisory Council, the project raised nearly $2.5 million for the Smith Breast Center.

 Description: The 2012 Pink Ribbon House depicts the style of a French country home set in Memorial's Hunters Creek Village.

 Interior designers: Valerie Cook, Julie Blailock, Rachel Reppond, Belinda Bennett, Lauren Amber Prestenbach, Christine Ho, Julie Dodson, Trisha Dodson, Leslie Sinclair, Molly Sullivan Levitt and Molly Oshman

 Description: The 2010 Pink Ribbon House depicts the style of a European country home set on a large wooded lot in Hunters Creek.

 Interior designers: Katie Galliano, Julia Blailock, Suzanne B. Duin, Julie Dodson, Cindy Saucier Dickerson, Christine Ho, Leslie Strauss, Leslie Sinclair

 Description: Modeled after a Tuscan country villa, this 6,300-square-foot home is located at 5316 Longmont in the Tanglewood area.